PackeTsar/freeztp/README.md

 	  - 2.2 The switch will enable interface (SVI) Vlan1 and begin sending out DHCP requests from interface Vlan1.
 	  - 2.3 Once the switch receives a DHCP lease with a TFTP server option (option 66), it will send a TFTP request for a file named "network-confg".
   3. When the request for the "network-confg" file is received by the ZTP server, it performs an automatic merge with the initial-template:
-	  - 3.1 The `{{ hostname }}` variable is filled by an internally generated hexadecimal temporary name (example: ZTP-22F1388804).
+	  - 3.1 The `{{ autohostname }}` variable is filled by an internally generated hexadecimal temporary name (example: ZTP-22F1388804).
 This temporary name is saved in memory by the ZTP server for future reference because the switch will use this name to request a new TFTP file in a later step.
-	  - 3.2 The `{{ basesnmpcom }}` variable is filled with the value set in the `startsnmpcommunity` configuration field
+	  - 3.2 The `{{ community }}` variable is filled with the value set in the `community` configuration field
 	  - 3.3 This merged configuration is passed to the Cisco switch as the "network-confg" file.
 The switch will load it into its active running-config and proceed to step 5.
   4. After the file is passed to the switch, the ZTP server initiates a SNMP discovery of the switch
 	  - 4.1 The SNMP request targets the source IP of the initial TFTP request for the "network-confg" file
-	  - 4.2 The SNMP request uses the value of the `startsnmpcommunity` as the authentication community (which the switch should honor once it loads the configuration from the "network-confg" file)
+	  - 4.2 The SNMP request uses the value of the `community` configuration field as the authentication community (which the switch should honor once it loads the configuration from the "network-confg" file)
-	  - 4.3 The SNMP request uses the OID from the `startsnmpoid` which, by default, is the OID to obtain the serial number of the switch.
+	  - 4.3 The SNMP request uses the OID from the `snmpoid` configuration field which, by default, is the OID to obtain the serial number of the switch.
 	  - 4.4 Once the SNMP query succeeds, the ZTP server maps the serial number of the discovered switch to its temporary hostname generated in step 3.
   5. After the switch loads the "network-confg" file into its running-config, it sends out a new TFTP request to the ZTP server
 	  - 5.1 The file name for the new TFTP request is based upon the hostname passed to the switch in the initial ("network-confg") file (example filename: "ZTP-22F1388804-confg")